-The graph above gives the daily output in a particular five day work week at a certain clock factory.
+The graph above gives the daily output for five days at a certain clock factory.
 Use the drop-down menus to fill in the blanks in each of the following statements based on the information given by the graph.

-The ratio of the number of clocks produced on Tuesday to that on Wednesday is approximately .
+The ratio of the number of clocks produced on Tuesday to those produced on Wednesday is approximately .